w3bb0/easyEdaDownloader/README.md

 1. Open a JLCPCB or LCSC product page.
 2. Click the extension action button.
-3. The extension will download the symbol JSON, footprint JSON, and 3D model files to your default downloads folder.
+3. The extension will download the selected symbol, footprint, 3D model, and optional datasheet files to your default downloads folder.

 ## Settings